DominicMachado/DominicMachado.github.io/schedule-latn101-f20.md

 ### Wednesday, October 21
 - Present indicative
 - Composition workshop
-- **Homework (due before class)**: **Translation #3 due**.
-Read the section on the [present indicative](https://lingualatina.github.io/textbook/presentation/02-verbs/present/) and familiarize yourself with its morphology.
+- **Homework (due before class)**: Read the section on the [present indicative](https://lingualatina.github.io/textbook/presentation/02-verbs/present/) and familiarize yourself with its morphology.
 Prepare for the composition workshop.

 ### Friday, October 23
 - Future indicative